 To begin, access the Blocks pane in the upper right corner of the Designer.
 Move your cursor over the word Blocks (or the area immediately to its left).
 This will open the Blocks pane in Unlocked mode.
 This means that if your cursor goes back to the left side of the Designer interface, the Blocks area will automatically close.
 You can click on the arrow beside the word Blocks to put it in Locked mode so it stays open.
 Click the arrow again to put it back into Unlocked mode.
-The pane contains five sections of preset Blocks that correspond to the groups and sections of the main Form user interface in After Effects.
+The pane contains four sections of preset Blocks that correspond to the groups and sections of the user interface in After Effects.

 Note that these also apply for each system in a Multiple System setup.

 Consult the Saving New Blocks section later on this page to save your own custom Particle blocks.
 Refer to the Block Controls section of the user guide for more information on how the specific controls work for the Particle and Sprite blocks.

 The Emitter Blocks are divided into 2 different categories.
 You may have one from each category represented in the Effects Chain.

 Opening the Emitter Type area in the Blocks pane will reveal 3D model emitter presets, contained in two categories, Geometry and Objects.
 For more information on using 3D objects as emitters, see the Emitter > 3D Model Emitter page in the Emitter Group section.
 For more information on using the 3d model presets that come with Particular, check out the Using Presets page in the Overview of the Interface section.

 The Particle group allows you to adjust the object that will be emitted as a particle.

 The Particle pane is divided into 4 different categories: